 - Yellow: “Investigation is needed” or “has not been decided on yet”

-Naturally, in the beginning of a project many ideas will be labeled yellow, since a lot is unknown, but the goal during the project, is to change all yellow ideas to either green or red.
+Naturally, in the beginning of a project many ideas will be yellow since a lot is unknown.
+The goal during the project is to change all yellow ideas to either green or red.

 A big challenge when working with greenfield projects is how to set up a baseline for documenting the environmental improvements in the project."

 But with what do you compare a new facility?
 A big challenge when working with greenfield projects is how to set up a baseline for documenting the environmental improvements in the project.
 In a renovation project, you often have before-and-after data on energy and water consumption.
 In greenfield projects there is no "before".